JabedHossainSwe/Crud-Operation-using-php-with-MS-SQL-Server/README.md

 2. Configure your SQL Server connection details in the `connect_sqlsrv.php` file.
 Make sure to set the correct server name, username, and password.

-3. Create a database in your SQL Server instance, and configure the database name in `connect_sqlsrv.php`.
+3. Create a database in your SQL Server instance, and configure the database name in `connect.php`.

 4. Import the SQL schema provided in `database_schema.sql` into your SQL Server database.
 This will create the necessary table for data storage.